vwaurich/OMVis/readme.txt

 It might be necessary to add these paths to C as well as to C++.
 After that, you need to rebuild the index by Right click on project -> Index -> Rebuild.

+\section Usage

+\subsection Visualization
+It is quite easy to use OMVIS to visualize a simulation present in a FMU or MAT-file.

+1. Step: Run OMVIS by starting the executable.
+2. Step: Open a model file by using the "File Open" dialog.
+3. Step: Initialize the simulation.
+4. Step: (If possible) Specify the input mapping to keyboard or joystick.
+5. Step: Visualize the simulation by pressing "Start".

+\subsection remoteVisualization Remote Visualization In this case, the computation is done on a server while the visualization and steering of the simulation is handled on the local machine.

+This functionality is under development.

 */